SurajMeena/ML-Hackathon-IIT-Kanpur/README.md

 # ML-Hackathon-IIT-Kanpur
-Basically it's a Data Science Hackathon organized in campus in which I partcipated The Problem statements is as follows-
+Data Science Hackathon organized in campus in which I partcipated The Problem statements is as follows-
 Predict the Publishing Material Type